-The purpose of this document is to provide an overview of the AMBA® Generic Flash Bus (GFB).
+This specification describes the AMBA Generic Flash Bus (GFB) Protocol.
 It describes the signals, parameters, and rules required by the protocol.
 Also, it contains example waveforms to show the operation of the bus.

 Intended audience

 This document targets the following audiences: